National Day of Remembrance for Murder Victims

 September 25 is the date of the National Day of Remembrance for Murder Victims (NDRMV), designated by the U.S. Congress in 2007, to recognize the impact of homicides on surviving loved ones and communities.

-If you or someone you know is in need of our free services for victims, survivors, surviving loved ones and families in need, call our main office/crisis center at 340.773.9272.
+If you or someone you know is in need of our free services for victims, survivors, surviving loved ones or families in need, call our main office/crisis center at 340.773.9272.

-For 11 years we have commemorated NDRMV here on St. Croix, with events and activities in support of surviving loved ones, including opportunities to express their feelings and bring attention to the violence that plagues our local and global communities.
-The Wall of Remembrance, a visual presentation of the names of murder victims on St. Croix since 1974, is updated and featured at our events and on our Facebook and YouTube channels.
+The Wall of Remembrance, a visual presentation of the names of murder victims on St. Croix since 1974, is updated every year and will be featured on our Facebook and YouTube channels.

 Visit our NDRMV.VI Facebook page, for more information on Day of Remembrance events on St. Croix, and to post memorials to your loved ones.